gunta/skypilot/landing/public/LOGO_GUIDE.md

 ---

 **Action Required**:
-1. Create or obtain your Sky Pilot logo
+1. Create or obtain your SkyPilot logo
 2. Export as PNG (512x512px)
 3. Convert to WebP
 4. Place both files in `landing/public/`